How to identify your ideal customer and find them!

 You’ll want to include all of your top level information first.
 Give your persona a name, age range, location, career, education level and yearly salary.

 Then it’s time to think about your personas personal life.
-Your persona has to act as a fully realised person so personal life is important to give a real insight.
+Your persona must act as a fully realised person so personal life is important to give a real insight.
 For example, are they married?
 Kids?
 Sociable?

 From here you can look at your persona’s identifiers where you can cover things like their demeanor, communication preferences, and their choice of social network.
 Are they calm, prefer a phone call and big on Facebook?
 Or are they quite stressed, favour emailing and tending to focus more on LinkedIn?